 But that's not how Donald J. Trump behaves.

-And I do know that they're gonna try and persuade him to make the concessions first, promising the wall, promising the funding, and then never do it.
+But I do know how Washington works, and I do know that they're going to try and persuade him to make the concessions first, promising the wall, promising the funding, and then never do it.

-Look, I'm I'm sure that this president in the course of his business career is probably shaking people's hands and say, all right, you got a deal.
+And I'm not saying, and that's why I think in terms of negotiation, look, I'm sure that this president in the course of his business career has probably shaking people's hands and says, all right, you got a deal.

 And those people follow through on their word.

-But I wouldn't count on any one of those people in DC to keep their word.
+But I wouldn't count on any one of those people in D.C. to keep their word.

 None of them.